-Visit the Heart of Biking Website for more detail to help plan your trip and for information on any trail closures.
+Visit the Heart of Biking website(external link) for more detail to help plan your trip and for information on any trail closures.

-The trail caters for a wide range of cyclists and walkers - with an easy-to-ride, with a grade 1 and 2 - similar to the Otago Central Rail trail).
+The trail caters for a wide range of cyclists and walkers - with an easy-to-ride, with a grade 1 and 2 (Similar to the Otago Central Rail trail).
 Blue markers and signs with cycle logo on them identify the trail route, and interpretive signs are located along the way.

-Subject to funding, progress will be made on constructing the link from Wakefield to the Historic disused Spooner’s railway tunnel in the next 12 months and through to Tapawera in the next two years.
+Subject to funding, progress will be made through to Tapawera in the next two years.

 Part of a joint Tasman District Council, Nelson City Council and Nelson Tasman Cycle Trails Trust initiative, the project was launched in early 2010.

 Construction of stage one was a joint venture with the Nelson Cycleways Trails Trust and Tasman District Council.
 The Nelson Tasman Cycleways Trails Trust is a charitable trust for the Tasman/ Nelson region.